 To delight in conquest is to delight in slaughter

-Il Duce orders Italy’s attack
+Il Duce defines Italy’s attack,

-Tossing ancyent doors of Janus open,
+The ancyent doors of Janus toss’d open,

-Sticking a dagger in the Gallic back;
+Jabbing a dagger in the Gallic back;

 As Axis host

 Spears pierce the Afric coast like cacti roughs up sand.